 As an employee in Austria, you will pay income taxes and social security contributions on a monthly basis.

 Both employees and self-employed must contribute to the Austrian social security system.
-Here is a breakdown of social security funds you will pay to:
+Here is a breakdown of taxes you and your employer pays to social security funds in Austria (2022):

 Find your insurance for Austria on this platform.